tiffafoo/3-stones/README.md

 ==Docs: Oct 27, 2017== (week after)

+## Game Overview
+The object of the game is to score points by getting stones of your color into three pockets in a row, be it across, up and down, or diagonally.
+There are black and white stones for the players and clear stones that count for both players.

+The game can be played with an element of luck, drawing stones from a bag, or as pure skill with each player taking equal amounts of the colored stones.
+Timed tournament play and handicapping is also an option.

+## Project Specs

 You will work in assigned groups.
 Each group will demonstrate its work, as specified by your instructor.
 All group members must be present at the demonstration.
 All members of a group are expected to contribute more or less equally to the project, and to be familiar with all of the work of the project.

 Each team will write a client-server TCP-based system in Java that will allow a person using the client to play game(s) of 3 Stones with the computer server.